 Countermarch looms

 Lilla looms are countermarch looms that produce large sheds with light treadling.
-They are flexible, simple machines that offer a pleasurable weaving experience.
+These flexible, simple machines offer an accurate, pleasurable weaving experience.
 I love the soft sounds of the moving lamms as I treadle--like playing a gentle "woodchime."

 Dress Your Loom the Vävstuga Way by Becky Ashenden.
 Vävstuga Press.